 An event, whether it’s a webinar, a virtual event, or a live event, is a great way for organizations to tell their stories and generate awareness and leads.

 When well-executed, events can be a win-win-win for attendees, organizations, and presenters.
-Event planners go to great lengths to ensure that events run smoothly and that the audience feels their time, and often money was well spent.
+Event planners go to great lengths to ensure that events run smoothly, and that the audience feels their time, and often money is well spent.

 One major aspect of an event’s best practice is the event dry run.
 Even the most well-organized event can fail if dry runs are not prioritized.